droidcon/gitbook-2016-berlin-barcamp/sessions/persistance_best_practices.md

   + Examples: greenDAO, DBflow, ORMlite

 Positive:
-  + biolerplate code
+  + Biolerplate code
-  + reinventing the wheel(tools do the work alredy)
+  + Reinventing the wheel(tools do the work alredy)
-  + no compile time checks
+  + No compile time checks
-  + sql is another language
+  + SQL is another language
-  + sql can get so long
+  + SQL can get so long

 Negative:
-  - another lib you have to learn
+  - Another lib you have to learn
-  - potentially performance decrease
+  - Potentially performance decrease

 ####NoSQL